Pensions in Turkey: Current system

 The state pension system is administered by the Sosyal Güvenlik Kurumu (Social Security Institution, SGK), which collects insurance contributions from employees and their employers, at the rate of 9% from employees and 11% from employers.
 Once someone who paid contributions to the SGK for the required amount of time reaches retirement age, they become eligible for an SGK pension, with the size of their pension determined by the amount of contributions they paid.
 In addition to SGK pensions, people can use the private pension system by paying additional contributions into private pension funds administered by insurance companies.
 The private pension system is regulated by law.

 There is also a separate pension fund, OYAK, for members of the Turkish Armed Forces.

-Individual Pension System (BES), is actively promoted by the government.
-Until 2013, tax refunds were issued up to 30% of the contributions.
-After 2013, government started to contribute with %25 of paid contributions.
-These government contributions can be earned under special terms (after some years and age).
-In 2017, government introduced Automatic BES, which certain employees joined the system automatically with 3% of their salaries.
-They had the option to leave the system.
-In September 2020, President Erdoğan announced BES funds can be used for credit purposes.
+Defined contribution personal retirement savings accounts

+The BES system (Individual Retirement pension System) was created in 2003, and has been actively promoted by the government.
+BES accounts are defined-contribution personal pension savings accounts, somewhat similar to 401(k) accounts in the US.
+Until 2013, the government matched 30% of contributions.
+In 2013 government matching contributions changed to %25, and in 2022, government contribution-matching increased again to %30.
+Government matching contributions vest over time, and can only be accessed after the account holder reaches a certain age.
+In 2017, the government introduced automatically-opened opt-out BES accounts, in which employers automatically open a BES account for all new employees, at a default 3% of their salary contributed monthly.
+Employees then have the option to leave the system (opt-out, reduce contributions etc).
+Since September 2020, BES account holders may take loans against their BES account as collateral.